wso2/product-ei/product-scenarios/10-file-processing/readme.md

 ## Business use case narrative

-In many business domains and legacy systems, there are different use cases related to managing files.
-Files can be located locally or remote systems.
-Usually these files contain huge amount of data that may take huge effort for a person to process.
+In many business domains, there are different use cases related to managing files.
+Also there are file based legacy systems that are tightly coupled with other systems.

-This leads us to the requirement of automating the processing of files.
+These files contain huge amount of data it requires huge effort for manual processing.
+Also it is not scalable with increase of system load.
+This leads us to the requirement of automation the processing of files.

+File processing system should be capable of:

+- Reading, Writing and Updating files:

+Files can be located in local file system or remote location which access enabled over protocols such as FTP, FTPS, SFTP, SMB.
+Therefore the system that used to process those files should capable for communicating over those protocols.

+- Process data

+The system should capable extracting relevant information from the file.
+For example, if required to process XML files, the system should be capable of executing and XPath on the file content and extract relevant information.

+- Execute some business logic

+The system should be capable perform actions that required to construct business use case.
+It should capable of taking decisions and sending processed information to other systems over different communication protocols.

+The WSO2 ESB / EI has capabilities to achieve above.

 ## Sub-Scenarios